 Today thanks to lifestyle changes, herbal remedies, and plain old common sense my numbers average 120/60.
 I completely shocked my cardiologist and primary care physician.
 So if you find yourself struggling to keep the numbers down, don’t give up hope.
 Find a way that is right for you and just do it.

-If you have tried home remedies that have worked for you, please share with me at [email protected].
-Till next week have a great weekend, and remember good health is a heartbeat away.
+If you have tried home remedies that have worked for you, please share with me at [email protected] or in the comments below!

 Further reading on how to lower blood pressure with home remedies: